iskandr/fancyimpute/README.md

 * `IterativeSVD`: Matrix completion by iterative low-rank SVD decomposition.
 Should be similar to SVDimpute from [Missing value estimation methods for DNA microarrays](http://www.ncbi.nlm.nih.gov/pubmed/11395428) by Troyanskaya et. al.

-* `MatrixFactorization`: Direct factorization of the incomplete matrix into low-rank `U` and `V`, with an L1 sparsity penalty on the elements of `U` and an L2 penalty on the elements of `V`.
-Solved by gradient descent.
+* `MatrixFactorization`: Direct factorization of the incomplete matrix into low-rank `U` and `V`, with per-row and per-column biases, as well as a global bias.
+Solved by SGD in pure numpy.

 * `NuclearNormMinimization`: Simple implementation of [Exact Matrix Completion via Convex Optimization](http://statweb.stanford.edu/~candes/papers/MatrixCompletion.pdf
 ) by Emmanuel Candes and Benjamin Recht using [cvxpy](http://www.cvxpy.org).
 Too slow for large matrices.